mirsujat/Coffee-House/React-Native/issues.md

 Failed to crunch file means studio can't process the file.
 Its too long and it has reached the max file path line of the operating system.
 ## Solution:

+Better way is to change the build directory of the project in the build.gradle file (Project)

 allprojects {

     buildDir = "C:/tmp/${rootProject.name}/${project.name}"

     repositories {

        ...

     }

 }